Iran to begin COVID-19 vaccinations in coming weeks- President Rouhani | Health

 Cuba said earlier this month that it had signed an accord with Tehran to transfer the technology for its most advanced coronavirus vaccine candidate and carry out last-stage clinical trials of the shot in Iran.
 Tehran and Havana are under tough U.S. sanctions that while they exempt medicine often deter foreign pharmaceutical companies from trading with them.

-In addition to developing its own vaccine, Iran is participating in the COVAX scheme which aims to secure fair access to COVID-19 vaccines for poorer countries.
-The country has recorded 1,150,000 cases and 57,000 deaths, according to government data.
-There has been a decline in recent weeks of new infections and deaths.
+Iran is also participating in the COVAX scheme that aims to secure fair access to COVID-19 vaccines for poorer countries.
+The country has recorded nearly 1.37 million cases and about 57,300 deaths, according to government data, but there has been a decline in new infections in recent weeks.
+Deaths fell to 69 in the 24 hours to Saturday, the health ministry said, the lowest since June 5.

+"We can, fortunately, announce today that we have no 'red cities' across the country," Alireza Raisi, spokesman for the national coronavirus task force, told state TV.
+But officials warned people should still follow health precautions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)